gravitl/netmaker-docs/install.rst

 Make sure the following ports are open both on the VM and in the cloud security groups:

 - **443, 80 (tcp):** for Caddy, which proxies the Dashboard (UI), REST API (Netmaker Server), and Broker (MQTT)
-- **51821-518XX (udp):** for WireGuard - Netmaker needs one port per network, starting with 51821, so open up a range depending on the number of networks you plan on having.
-For instance, 51821-51830.
+- **51821 (udp and tcp):** for WireGuard - Install script automatically setups a netclient on the server machine with default port as 51821.
 - **8085 (exporter Pro):** If you are building a Pro server, you need this port open.
 - **1883, 8883 8083, 18083 (if using EMQX):** We use two different types of brokers.
 There is Mosquitto or EMQX. if you are setting up EMQX, these four need to be open for MQTT, SSL MQTT, web sockets, and the EMQX dashbaord/REST api.
 - **53 (tcp and udp):** if you set the CoreDNS container, that comes with the Netmaker installion, to 'host' your domain name resolution needs